ainarill/RNASeqLockHolmes/FEanalysis.knit.md

 KEGG_GLYCOLYSIS_GLUCONEOGENESIS    1     1
 KEGG_CITRATE_CYCLE_TCA_CYCLE       0     0
 ```
-We can see that several genes are present in more than one gene set, so later on we are going to go through overlaped gen sets.
+We can see that several genes are present in more than one gene set.

-Once done it, the following step will be discard those genes that do not form part of our data, and also discard all genes in our data that are not annotated to gene sets.
+Once done it, the following step will be to discard those genes that are not present in our data, and also discard all genes in our data that are not annotated in any gene sets.

 ```r